 Photo provided by Austin Denny

-I was born and raised on a farm in Newton, Kansas and now reside in River Oaks, Texas.
+I was born and raised on a farm in Newton, Kansas and recently relocated back home to Kansas.
 I am a yoga teacher, an artist and a musician.
 I have practiced yoga for the past 20 years off and on.
 Yoga has been a support to me throughout most of my life.
 The thing is, yoga is for difficult times.
 The practice of yoga is not easy but it invites us to challenge so that we can "build our resiliency and to get stronger physically, emotionally, and spiritually to be able to go thru life with fewer distractions."
 Yoga helps people who are suffering or who have suffered.
 I have personally been able to navigate my way thru the trauma of breast cancer, masectomy surgery, and phantom pain with my yoga practice.
 This was an experience that I was able to handle with body awareness and kindness because of my yoga practice.
 Yoga has also been a way for me to understand myself and to connect more completely with God and others.

 For the past 10 years I have felt a nudging to teach yoga, small classes and one-on-one (private) sessions.
 I got started a little later in life as I just recently turned 50.
 I know that I have a lot of life experiences, deep human understanding, and time to offer.
 I completed my RYI 200-hr Yoga Teacher Certification studying with Dr. Tiffany Denny at 3 Tree Yoga in Fort Worth.
 In my 3 Tree teacher training Tiffany invited us to explore alignment, technique, intelligent sequencing, creativity, in a nurturing and yet somewhat theoretical and mostly pragmatic way.
 You will find that my teaching style is nurturing and yet somewhat pragmatic.